sailfishos-chum/sailfishos-chum-gui/.github/ISSUE_TEMPLATE/help-template.md

 #### ADDITIONAL INFORMATION

-\<Please consider which other pieces of information may be relevant: Denote if this is not always reproducible, if this is a regression (then name to which older version), attach relevant data such as log files or the systemd journal, provide screenshots etc.\>
+<sub>\[Please consider which other pieces of information may be relevant: Denote if this is not always reproducible, if this is a regression (then name to which older version), attach relevant data such as log files or the systemd journal, provide screenshots etc.\]</sub>